Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments/Refund-Auth-Capture.md

 - *true:* A refund or subsequent capture transaction where the customer will be refunded the total amount, and funds returned.

 <!-- theme: info -->
-> If `captureflag` is not sent the default function is *true* unless changed in merchant boarding and configuration.
+> If `captureflag` is not sent the default function is *true* when online authorization is disabled in merchant boarding and configuration.
 Please see your account representative for more information.

 ---